simplilearn-devops/devops-lesson-7/lab-7.1/README.md

 Select the Mocking folder and hit _OK_ at the bottom of the dialog.
 Hit the _Finish_ button at the bottom of the dialog.

 You should see the Mocking project on the left.
-The test folder is marked in red as there is a mising dependency.
+The test folder is marked in red as there is a missing dependency.

 Select the Mocking project and right click.
-A mnu will appear.
+A menu will appear.
 Select _Properties_ at the bottom.

 Select _Java Build Path_.
 Select the _Libraries_ tab.